rowan26/Liver_Segmentation/README.md

 # 🫁 Liver Segmentation using U-Net and MONAI
-> 3D Medical Image Segmentation of the liver from CT scans using a U-Net architecture built with MONAI and PyTorch.
+> 3D Medical Image Segmentation of the liver and liver tumors from CT scans using a U-Net architecture built with MONAI and PyTorch.

 ---

 ## 📋 Project Overview

-This project implements an **end-to-end pipeline** for **automatic liver segmentation** on 3D CT scans from the [Medical Segmentation Decathlon dataset](http://medicaldecathlon.com/).
-The goal is to produce a **binary mask** predicting, pixel by pixel, whether each voxel belongs to the liver or not.
+This project implements an **end-to-end pipeline** for **automatic liver and tumor segmentation** on 3D CT scans from the [Medical Segmentation Decathlon dataset](http://medicaldecathlon.com/).
+The model produces a **3-class segmentation mask** : background · liver · tumor.

 ### The full pipeline covers:
 - 📂 DICOM to NIfTI conversion
 - 🔪 Data preparation (grouping into 75-slice chunks)
-- ⚙️ Preprocessing (resizing, intensity normalization)
+- ⚙️ Preprocessing (resizing, intensity normalization, class-safe label rounding)
-- 🧠 U-Net training with Dice Loss + Data Augmentation
+- 🧠 3D U-Net training with DiceCELoss + 7 augmentation transforms
-- 📊 Evaluation and visualization
+- 📊 Per-class evaluation (liver / tumor, no background)
 - 🧹 Post-processing (connected component filtering)
 - ☁️ GPU training on Google Colab (Tesla T4)